nicoguerra18/EventConnect-App/testdoc/Testsuite_Sprint2.md

 - The user's joined events list is updated instantly without needing to refresh the page.

 **Actual Results**:
+- frontend is 100% done
+- the even will be added in sprint4

 **User Story**: Existing events view